mirror-shades/doxa/docs/tetras.md

 ### Type overview

-A tetra is a type which represents four cornered logic as opposed to Booles binary logic.
+A tetra is a type which represents four cornered logic as opposed to binary boolean logic.
 You can think of a tetra a bit like an extended boolean type.
-Where bools can only exist in only two states, true or false, tetras can exist in four.
+Where bools can exist in only two states, true or false, tetras can exist in four.
 The four states which tetras can exist in are:

 `true` - These first two values should be familiar
 `false`